Blogging SEO, Tips.

 - Keyword research tips

-At our SEO event in Bristol a lot of you have asked what is the importance of blogging?
+At our Bristol SEO Agency event, a lot of you have asked what is the importance of blogging?
 Does it support SEO?
 We ask people to take a step back and consider the result you want.
-Naturally it’s not just to drive users to you site.
+Naturally it’s not just to drive users to your site.
 You’ll probably have an end purpose…

 - Do you want them to sign to an email newsletter?